yollysparks/SignatureApp/README.md

 #                                               My SignatureApp
+The complete article with screenshots see article1.odt

                                                 Canvas and drawables.

 In a simple layman language, a canvas is like a blank place like a blank paper /material where someone can write/paint on.